 Thickness of the volume in the 3D Viewport.
 The density of the volume in the render is adjusted via Volume Shading.

 Interpolation method to use for the visualization of the fluid grid.

 Linear interpolation between voxels.
 Gives good smoothness and speed.

 Cubic interpolation between voxels.
 Gives smoothed high quality interpolation, but is slower.

 No interpolation between voxels.
 Gives raw voxels.

-Perform a single slice of the domain object.
+Renders only a single 2D section of the domain object.